Stochastic Halpern iteration in normed spaces and applications to reinforcement learning: The nonexpansive case

-$\bullet$ Similar convergence rates have been proved for the deterministic Halpern iteration in Hilbert \cite{lieder2021convergence}, and in Banach spaces \cite{bravo2021universal}.
-Also, for the stochastic iteration in \cite{cai2022stochastic}, and for the inexact iteration in \cite{liang2024inexact}.
-To the best of our knowledge, our result is the first that covers the case of general normed spaces in stochastic and inexact setups.

-$\bullet$ The convergence rate above is expressed in terms of the number of iterations.
-It is important to note that the number of queries to the stochastic oracle may not be proportional to the number of iterations due to the use of variance reduction. \end{remark}
+where we have used in the second line that $\sigma_0=0$.
+We observe that the first term $\tilde{O}(1/N)$ and the second also is by hypothesis.
+Therefore, $\EE(\norm{x^N-Tx^N}) = \tilde{O}(1/N)$, and $\EE(\norm{ x^N-Tx^N }) \le \varepsilon$, for all $N \geq \bar N= \tilde{O}(\varepsilon^{-1})$ iterations as claimed. \end{proof} As we already mentioned the rate ${O}(1/N)$ has been established in the noiseless case for Hilbert and Banach spaces.
+We are not aware of a result that establish a rate $\tilde{O}(1/N)$ in the case of general normed spaces for the inexact setup.
+The convergence rate above is expressed in terms of the number of iterations.
+It is important to note that the number of queries to the stochastic oracle may not be proportional to the number of iterations due to the use of increasing minibatches.

+The choice $\beta_n = \frac{n}{n+1}$ in our analysis results in a clean and simple bound but introduces a logarithmic factor.
+In the noiseless case, this logarithmic factor can be avoided by using $\beta_n = \frac{n}{n+2}$.
+However, in the stochastic setting, where we require $\sum_{n=1}^N n\sigma_n$ to be $\tilde{O}(1)$, the logarithmic factor inevitably arises.
+While imposing a stronger condition, such as $\sum_{n=1}^\infty n\sigma_n < \infty$, could eliminate this factor, doing so would necessitate larger minibatch sizes, ultimately leading to a deterioration in the convergence rate.
+Moreover, it is indeed possible to write a recursive scheme for the optimal choice of the stepsize $\beta_n$ as in the noiseless case (see \cite[Theorem 2]{contreras2023optimal} for precise details).
+This is, we can attempt to optimize the bound on $\beta_n$ in Proposition~\ref{prop:residual-nonexpansive} for given values of $\sigma_n$.
+Numerical experiences seem to show that the bounds improve only by a logarithmic factor.

+The following result, whose proof is provided in Appendix~\ref{apx:explicito}, establishes explicit bounds for the sample complexity when a precise estimate of $\sum_{n=1}^N n\sigma_n$ is available.
+Despite its simplicity, this bound is useful in various contexts discussed later, where slight concessions in the bounds, affecting only logarithmic terms, are made to keep the constants as explicit as possible. \begin{lemma} Under the assumptions of Theorem~\ref{thm:rate-nonexpansive}, let us suppose additionally that there exists $C\geq 0$ such that $\sum_{n=1}^N n\sigma_n \leq C \ln(N+1)$ for all $N \geq 1$.
+Let $\rho \geq 0$ such that $3\bar{\kappa} + 2C\leq \rho$.
+Then, for all $\varepsilon>0$, if $\varepsilon/\rho < e^{-1}$, then